-During 2014 and 2013, we incurred \$3.4 million and \$3.2 million, respectively in legal and settlement costs.
-Legal costs for a patent infringement claim that we settled totaled \$1.9 million and \$3.2 million in 2014 and 2013, respectively.
-The 2014 patent infringement claim costs included \$0.9 million in settlement costs during the first quarter of 2014.
-The remaining \$1.5 million in 2014 legal costs were associated with a legal matter in which we prevailed at trial and consulting fees.
+During 2014, we incurred \$3.4 million, in legal and settlement costs.
+The 2014 patent infringement claim costs totaled \$1.9 million, including \$0.9 million in settlement costs during the first quarter of 2014.
+The remaining \$1.5 million in 2014 legal costs were associated with a legal matter in which we prevailed at trial, and consulting fees.